 - Sponsor listings managed through centralized data files

-More complete list of plugins can listed in web development page.
+A more complete list of plugins is on the web development page.

 bbStat — Basketball Statistics Platform